Sponsored post. Sustainable tourism - Thailand takes the lead is written by Circle Colberg.

 In Chiang Mai you will be greeted by cultural experiences, beautiful nature and royal history.
 The city in the north is an often overlooked travel destination as more people choose to travel down to the southern islands.
 Do you want a solid base for a while, is Chiang Mai a perfect place to settle down for an extended period of time.

-Will you travel more sustainably, you can instead log on Rabeang Pasak Treehouse Resort.
+Do you travel more sustainably, you can instead log on Rabeang Pasak Treehouse Resort.
 The resort is a green initiative where you live in sustainable wooden huts in the middle of the Thai forest, surrounded by a beautiful natural landscape with sounds from the rich wildlife.
-Here you live minimalist, and the phrase "take only memories - leave only footprints" is appropriate for an experience in the beautiful cabins in the treetops.
+Here you live minimalistically, and the phrase "take only memories - leave only footprints" is appropriate for an experience in the beautiful cabins in the treetops.

 You can also take part in one of the projects that support sustainable tourism.
 Elephant nature park was built in Chiang Mai, however also found in Cambodia.
 Visit the beautiful elephants, which have a safe and bright future.
 You have the opportunity to have a guided tour of elephant paradise, make yourself available as a volunteer and learn more about how the lives of Thais have been associated with the great beast through the ages.